orionfuzion/newcracks/SonShuSi/IPL.md

 2. Several **checksum routines** are hidden in the main program of the game.
    These routines are executed during the game and check the magic values written in low memory by the IPL.
-   If magic values are missing or incorrect, the game code or its data are corrupted to malfunction or even crash.
+   If magic values are missing or incorrect, the game code or data is corrupted to cause a malfunction or even a crash.
    This ensures that the IPL has not been removed by a hacker.

-   *Son Shu Shi* uses an additional protection mechanism: the contents of the two floppy disks are fully encrypted.
+   *Son Shu Shi* uses an additional protection mechanism: the content of the two floppy disks is fully encrypted.
    Decryption is performed on-the-fly when disk tracks are loaded; the game does not use the standard *[FAT12](https://en.wikipedia.org/wiki/File_Allocation_Table#FAT12)*